winkio/pugsbot/README.md

 # pugsbot
 Discord bot for managing Gigantic PUGs, written in python.
-Original author: Dave (aka IlluzDave, slothluck)
+Original author: IluZDave

 # config
-Requires a file name '.env' in the same folder with the data:
+Requires a file named '.env' in the same folder with the data:
 DISCORD_TOKEN=____the token for the bot____

 ## discord bot config